Josh's secret recipe for the best ever homemade beef burger patties. Perfect for burger night - especially if you put them in homemade hamburger buns!

 There are a couple of little tricks that Josh uses when he makes burgers.
 One is to combine all the ingredients except for the mince first.
 Crack 2 eggs into a bowl and whisk up.
 Add the breadcrumbs, mixed herbs, beef stock cube (don't leave this out...I'm pretty sure it's the secret ingredient) crushed garlic and a squeeze of BBQ sauce and mix that all up.

 Then add your mince and get in there with your hands and mix it all together.
 Split the mixture into 4 and shape into patties.
 It's important to note that normal people might make 6 patties out of this much mince but Josh likes to make man patties so we get 4 jumbo patties out of it.
 Big is good!
-If you are making your own burger buns, use this recipe and make it into 6 buns instead of 8 - this will get you the right sized bun for the burger.
+If you are making your own burger buns, make this recipe into 6 buns instead of 8 - this will get you the right sized bun for the bigger sized burger patties.

 Coat them lightly in flour and put them in the freezer for about 30 minutes.
 Josh tells me they hold together much better this way and apparently they stay juicier when you cook them!
 I would definitely agree with that.

-Once they've been in the freezer, take them out and put em in the frypan.
+Once they've been in the freezer, take them out and put them in the frying pan over a medium heat.
 Fry for about 7-8 minutes on either side until they are cooked through.
-TIP...cover the pan with a lid and they will cook through better.

 Made this?
 Tag me on Instagram @thekiwicountrygirl and hashtag it #thekiwicountrygirl.